|A young Ellar Coltrane in "Boyhood"|

 Released a year after the last film in his “Before” series, and beginning production a year before the previous film was started, Boyhood’s remarkable trait is one familiar to fans of Richard Linklater’s Before Sunrise, Before Sunset and Before Midnight.
 Following a boy from the beginning of First Grade until his high school graduation, the film was shot over twelve years, using the same actor in each part throughout the venture.
 Its working title was 12 Years, until last year when Linklater worried it’d be confused with 12 Years a Slave upon release.
 But I can’t think of the title that can convey the quiet, unassailable profundity achieved here by Linklater and his team.
 It entailed casting a seven-year-old in a central role, and various adults and pre-teens around him, hoping they’d be able to carry off each segment with their performance, that they’d be available the same time each year to film together, and that they’d all survive long enough to finish the project.
 Linklater reportedly asked Ethan Hawke to complete the film if he died.
 The death of an actor, though, however tragic, would have been written in, as apparently other things were.
 Again in the tradition of the “Before” series, the script was written over the shooting period, with all the major actors playing a part in the writing; sometimes a scene was finished the night before it was filmed.
 And it was adapted and developed to everything the slowly maturing Ellar Coltrane was experiencing in his life.

 The result of their trust and affecting dedication cannot possibly be any more pleasing, to the filmmakers or to us.
 The film is a sprawling epic, a technical feat, and an intimate and touching inspection of a parent-child relationship spanning over a decade.
 Terrence Malick’s The Tree of Life painted an ethereal and poetic portrait of childhood and family life, extrapolating the flux and reflux in a person’s life to all of humanity, and to the entire cosmos since the beginning of time.
 Here we are given as personal and profound an artwork which many audience members will find perhaps more engaging and accessible, i.e. without the dinosaurs.
-No medium other than cinema makes either of these works possible: it unfolds in time, unlike photography and painting, and records external reality, unlike music, in audio-visual form, unlike literature.
-If a still camera proves that we and our world exist, a film camera proves that we live and breathe and grow.

 The film is rather like time-lapse photography of a human being – we see the young Mason (Coltrane) object to his sister Samantha’s (Lorelei Linklater) bedroom rendition of Britney Spears’ “Oops! … I Did it Again”, line up at to get his copy of “Harry Potter and the Half-Blood Prince”, campaign in the Obama-McCain presidential race, and complain about his girlfriend constantly updating her Facebook status on her iPhone 5.
 He puts up with his mother’s (Patricia Arquette) unfortunate series of partners, supports her in her career advances, and speaks to his father (Hawke) about polar bears at seven, video games at twelve, and relations with girls at seventeen.